AdrianStolarek/EWS-TS-Predictor/README.md

-Description of the project: Small prediction model based on TDA and classic deep-learning methodologies.
+Small prediction model based on TDA and classic deep-learning methodologies.

 Time series data used for testing is in the file "NASDAQ.csv".